For Chinese New Year, 2021, China’s major online platforms staged a red envelope battle.

 The online game featured a fun fair style machine with 6 tiny dolls inside it as its interface.
 During the first stage, after hitting the button, they would receive one of 6 virtual dolls in the game’s blind box.
 After collecting all 6 dolls, they could proceed to the next round which had 4 dolls.
 After collecting all 4 of these, they could then collect prizes or one of 100 million red envelopes.

 - Let your customers and fans customize your red packets

 - Give them stylish and unusual branded covers

 - Gamify your new year’s offerings and give customers and brand fans discounts, prizes and surprises in return for playing along

 - Douyin is now in the online payment game.
 Find ways to use of their new payment functions

 While concepts of collecting played a big role in the red envelope strategies of several big players this year, WeChat brought in customization.
 However, the boldest steps this year were taken by Douyin and Bytedance, the latest entrants in the online payments game who started things off with a bang.
 It remains to be seen if they can expand their payment options offline and if so, how much market share they can steal from Alipay and WeChat Pay.

 But the biggest winners, after a very challenging year, were Chinese people all over the country who got lots of discounts, prizes, gifts, movie tickets and lucky money.

-If you’re looking for a social media agency in Hong Kong to help with your marketing strategy for China’s next big holiday, contact Alarice International for a tailor-made marketing research and strategy.
+If you’re looking for a social media agency in Hong Kong to help with your marketing strategy for China’s next big holiday, contact Alarice International for tailor-made marketing research and strategies.